makkardeepak25/comp-charts/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # LInk for Design

 https://www.figma.com/file/8qj7NB0KV3z9tKYzAe9fhB/Untitled?node-id=0%3A1&mode=dev

+# for Css
+Tailwind is configured

 ## Available Scripts

 In the project directory, you can run:

+# please do npm install

 ### `npm start`